rjust/defects4j/README_DEVELOPER.md

 #### Testing
 The test\_verfiy\_bugs.sh script is essentially the test oracle -- if it passes, the updates/changes were successful.

+Note that a requirement before making a release is to run this script with the -A option.
+See framework/test/README.md for more details about this step and more information about all the testing scripts.

 #### Project Repos
 * Ideally, we would simply run git pull on each of the name.git repositories to update the version control history every once in a while and update the archive